princetongenizalab/iiif/README.md

 - [CUDL](cudl) — subsets of existing manifests from Cambridge (to come)
 - [JRL](jrl) - aggregated manifests from University of Manchester
+- [Bodleian](bodleian) - manifests for Genizah Fragments at the Bodleian Libraries